Aquafina-water-bottle/jp-mining-note/docs/docs/usage.md

 ## Info Circle
 On hover, the info circle on the top left corner just shows some basic info.

-TODO gif
+{{ img("info circle example", "assets/info_circle.gif") }}

-However, it serves as a sort of notification system to the user, when it has a color.
+However, it also serves as a notification system to the user, when it has a color.

-### Error
-TODO gif
+??? quote "Error"

     This should only appear when some javascript code fails.
     In other words, this should **not** appear normally.
     If you get this without modifying the note in any way, please report this as an issue!

-### Warning
-TODO gif
+    {{ img("info circle error example", "assets/info_circle_error.gif") }}

+??? quote "Warning"

     This serves to warn the user about something.
-It can appear without breaking the functionality of the card.
+    It can appear without completely breaking the functionality of the card.
     In other words, you can choose to ignore it.

-### Leech

-TODO gif
+    {{ img("info circle error example", "assets/info_circle_warning.gif") }}

+??? quote "Leech"

-When the card is a leech, the circle is highlighted yellow (only on the back side) to indicate that it is a leech.
+    When the card is a leech, the circle is highlighted yellow (or blue in light mode) to indicate that it is a leech.
+    That this is only shown on the back side of the card.

+    {{ img("info circle error example", "assets/info_circle_leech.gif") }}